Egiob/spotify_genre_challenge/README.md

 # spotify_genre_challenge
 Contributors :
- - Ulysse Demay
+ - Nadir ABDOU
- - Nadir Abdou
+ - Raphaël BOIGE
- - Mickael Corroyer
+ - Mickael CORROYER
- - Nathan Xerri
+ - Ulysse DEMAY
- - Raphaël Boige
+ - Nathan XERRI

 A machine learning challenge which consists in predicting the genre of a music based on features from the Spotify API.